brandonhyc/note_collection/基础笔记/HTML_CSS_JS/Javascript.md

-# JavaScript Declarations, Initialization and Hoisting
+# JS Declarations, Initialization and Hoisting
 1. Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope
 2. JavaScript only hoists declarations, not initialization